mekline/Jokes-Replication-Analysis/E2_meansignal_outputs/!E2_meansignal_outputs README.md

 If necessary, use `convert_spmmss_results.R` to format an individual analysis set into tidy format.
 (Need to do this for PL2017, as the maker uses the csv instead of digging into the original files directly.)

+`participants_to_SubjectNumber.csv` is a hand compiled translation of the orderings in the m files to the (just numbered) subject IDs in the output.

 ## Toolbox output files

 The majority of rest of the files in this folder are triples of a subfolder, matlab script, and CSV with the same name, e.g. LangfROIs_resp_Jokes_20170703.
 The matlab script, when run from mindhive with access to the preprocessed nifti-format brain data, produces the output folder.
 We then use `convert_smpss_results.R` to produce the corresponding CSV file.
 The naming scheme used is as follows: